 Everything you need to build a backend on Gipity: serverless functions, databases, and REST APIs.
-This is the guide for the web-fullstack starter (frontend in src/ + functions + a migrations/ database) and the api starter (functions only, no frontend) - both install the structure below for you to fill in.
+This is the guide for the web-fullstack template (frontend in src/ + functions + a migrations/ database) and the api template (functions only, no frontend).
+Both are blank-but-wired: they deploy green with one example function, its smoke test, and (web-fullstack) a commented-out example migration.
+Those files exist to prove the wiring - replacing or deleting them is the expected first step of a real app, so clear them out without ceremony.

 Workflow